-11 Scary Things Sugar Does to Your Body
+11 Things Sugar Does to Your Body

 Do you have a sweet tooth or live for your daily soda?
 You may change your habits after you hear what it's doing to your body.

-Sugar may shorten your lifespan
+Too much sugar may shorten your lifespan

-Sugar spikes your insulin
+Sugar can spike your insulin

 One of the immediate effects of sugar on the body is the release of more insulin, which regulates blood sugar.
-Soda is the worst culprit, says Vasanti Malik, ScD, a research scientist at the Harvard T.H.
+Soda is the worst culprit, says Vasanti Malik, a research scientist at the Harvard T.H.
 Chan School of Public Health.
 “Sugars in beverages are absorbed very quickly, which results in rapid increases in blood glucose and insulin,” she says.
 “Over time this can lead to insulin resistance [in which the body needs more and more insulin to be effective], and place an individual on a pathway to adverse metabolic health.”
 Naturally occurring sugars, as in fruit, don’t have the same negative effects because they’re paired with fiber, which helps slow absorption.

-Sugar puts you at risk for diabetes
+Sugar may put you at risk for type 2 diabetes

 Sugar makes you gain weight